codesurfers/codesurfers.github.io/irc/index.md

 title: codesurfers.net
 ---

-#codesurfers

-#codesurfers is an IRC channel on the OFTC network.
+`#codesurfers` is an IRC channel on the OFTC network.

 We like programming and use free software.